Contact Us

 A: If you see this message, check the following:

--Verify in uploads/feeds that the CSV file has been downloaded (check when file was write on disk to discover the right file).
+-Verify in uploads/feeds that the CSV file has been downloaded and check when file was write on disk to discover if is the right file.
+If file doesnt exist check chmod (should be 755) and chown of feeds directory.

 -Ensure a valid license exists in the database.
 In the settings table, you should have license_active = yes, product_slug = affiliate-elites-app and a legit license key.